rackerlabs/technical-blog/_posts/2019-10-11-oracle-ebs-integration-with-oam.md

 #### R12.2 Integration with OAM and OID

 The integration of OAM has changed in EBS R12.2.
-Version R12.2, built on OHS, has Weblogic built-in, which significantly changes how you integrate EBS with other Fusion products such as OAM.
+Version R12.2, built on OHS, has Weblogic built-in, which significantly changes how you integrate EBS with other Oracle Fusion products, such as OAM.
 You need to configure and deploy Webgate and Accessgate.
 Deploy Webgate on top of R12.2 OHS 11g home, and deploy Accessgate as a separate managed server on top of R12.2 WebLogic, as shown in the following image: